dauphidev/football-match-retriever/README.md

 ## How to install and run:
 (Assuming you have Python installed on your machine)
-1) Install the necessary dependencies: `pip install -r requirements.txt`
+1) Install the necessary dependencies: `pip install -r requirements.txt`.
-2) Running the application: simply run the gui.py file E.g: Linux: `python3 gui.py` | Windows: `py gui.py`
+2) Running the application: simply run the gui.py file:
+* On Linux: `python3 gui.py`
+* On Windows: `py gui.py`